COGS18/COGS18.github.io/_build/materials/02-JupyterNotebooks.md

 - code cells
 - kernel
 - variables

-Note: We started this notebook on 9/30.
-Will review and finish on Wed 10/2.

-### Clicker Question #1

-**How excited are you for COGS 18?**

-A. Super excited!
-B. The most excited!
-C. Couldn't be more excited!
-D. I love 9AM classes!

 <div class="alert alert-success">
 Jupyter notebooks are a way to combine executable code, code outputs, and text into one connected file.